TheCaptainCraken/IS24-AM26/deliverables/connection-serius.md

     else else if lobby is locked
         rect rgba(255, 0, 0, 0.6)
-        Controller ->> Server: Error (lobby is locked, a game already started Server ->> Client: Error (lobby is locked, a game already started) end
+        Model ->> Controller: Error (lobby is locked, a game already started) Controller ->> Server: Error (lobby is locked, a game already started) Server ->> Client: Error (lobby is locked, a game already started) end
     end